This post will walk you through specific steps to build an AiMesh setup and offer tips on how to optimize and maintain one.

 This configuration is also an option to build a Multi-Gig wired AiMesh system of mixed Dual-band and Tri-band hardware.

-Let’s find out how to build an AiMesh system in detail.
+With that, let's find out how to build an AiMesh system in detail.

 Asus AiMesh Setup: The step-by-step guide